Our Story- How Steve Getzwiller's Passion for Collecting Turned into The Nizhoni Ranch Gallery

 In the beginning, Steve Getzwiller’s truck served as a mobile office during his monthly (sometimes bi-monthly) journeys to the Navajo reservation.
 As he turned off the highway onto little more than a dirt trail, bouncing across the deep ruts, his cowboy hat slid back and forth across the dashboard.

 He knew just about every spot on the rez where he could get a cell phone signal.
 When he had one, he took the opportunity to check in with his wife, Gail, back home.
 For Steve, these visits weren't purely business.
 “It’s more a family relationship than a business one,” he says.
-“It’s a collaborative partnership, and when you consider I’m working exclusively with the same weavers for 10, 20, 30 years and more, that tells you something about the relationship.”
+“It’s a collaborative partnership, and when you consider I’m working exclusively with the same weavers and their children (grand children now) for 10, 20, 30 years and more, that tells you something about the relationship.”
 Which is, truly, a deep one.

 Some of the ladies he works with are now in their 90s, (their ages range from 30s - 90s), and very few of the youngsters are taking up the craft.
 “There’s definitely mutual respect,” he says.
 “I’m their banker, employer, counselor, friend.
 Their problems become my problems.”